 Interest rate swaps are one of the primary derivative instruments used by the Company in its trading activities.
 The two parties to an interest rate swap agree to exchange, at particular intervals, payment streams calculated on a specified notional amount, with at least one stream based on a floating interest rate.
-Basis swaps involve floating rates, such as the prime rate, the London Interbank Offered Rate (LIBOR), Overnight Indexed Swap (OIS) rate, Sterling Overnight Index Average (SONIA), Euro Interbank Offered Rate (EONIA), Tokyo Overnight Average Rate (TONA) and the Secured Overnight Financing Rate (SOFR).
-Refer to further discussions on reference rate reform in "Recent Accounting Developments".
+Basis swaps involve floating rates, such as the prime rate, the Overnight Indexed Swap (OIS) rate, Sterling Overnight Index

+Average (SONIA), Euro Interbank Offered Rate (EONIA), Tokyo Overnight Average Rate (TONA) and the Secured Overnight Financing Rate (SOFR).